martincartledge/martins-blog-deprecated-/content/blog/pointers-json-marshal-and-unmarshal-in-go/index.md

 Let me walk through what is happening here, line-by-line:

-first, we decalre a new variable with an identifier of `name` with a value of `martin` of type `string`
+first, we declare a new variable with an identifier of `name` with a value of `martin` of type `string`

 next, we declare a new variable with an identifier of `namePointer` with a value of a _pointer_ to the `name` variable

-when we print out the value of `namePointer` on the next line, we receieve this address `0xc000010200`
+when we print out the value of `namePointer` on the next line, we receive this address `0xc000010200`

-next, we decalre a new variable with an identifier of `underlyingValue`, notice we are using the `*` operator, this allows us to get the _underlying value_ of a _pointer_ value; therefore, the value of `underlyingValue` is the _underlying value_ of `namePointer`
+next, we declare a new variable with an identifier of `underlyingValue`, notice we are using the `*` operator, this allows us to get the _underlying value_ of a _pointer_ value; therefore, the value of `underlyingValue` is the _underlying value_ of `namePointer`

 we print out the value of `underlyingValue` on the next line and we see that it's value is `martin`